EGI-Federation/documentation/content/en/users/cloud-orchestration/_index.md

 configuration, deployment, and monitoring of Virtual Appliances.

-IM orchestrates the deployment of custom virtual infrastructures on multiple back-ends.
+IM orchestrates the deployment of custom virtual infrastructures on multiple backends.
 It automates the deployment, configuration, software installation, monitoring and update of virtual infrastructures.
-It supports a wide variety of back-ends, either public (such as Amazon Web Services, Google Cloud or Microsoft Azure), on-premises (such as OpenStack) or federated infrastructures (such as [EGI Cloud Compute](../cloud-compute)), thus making user applications cloud agnostic.
+It supports a wide variety of backends, either public (such as Amazon Web Services, Google Cloud or Microsoft Azure), on-premises (such as OpenStack) or federated infrastructures (such as [EGI Cloud Compute](../cloud-compute)), thus making user applications cloud agnostic.